RushikeshD1/Invoice-Generator/README.md

 - Include GST calculation and total amount
 - Send PDF directly as a download via API
 - Fully configurable invoice templates
+- **State management using Redux** for managing user data, products, and UI state on the frontend

 ---